 - Paid, hands-on training and preceptorship from exceptional nurses

-- Position within HealthONE network upon successful completion of program
+- Position within HealthONE network upon successful completion of training

-- Benefit eligible after successful completion of the program
+- Benefit eligible after successful completion of the training

 - Customized coaching/onboarding report for clinical preceptorship